 Suggested Co-curricular Experience

-Students will be strongly encouraged to participate in one or more of these significant co-curricular experiences: LABB (Liberal Arts Bridge to Business), the Marketing, Finance, and Health Care Immersion programs, at least one 8-week internship, or a comparable experiential learning activity.
-Students also will be strongly encouraged to participate in other co-curricular experiences, such as the New York Fall Break and the San Francisco Comps Week trips, and to attend talks given by alumni.
+Students will be strongly encouraged to participate in one or more of these significant co-curricular experiences: Marketing or Finance Immersion programs, at least one 8-week internship, or a comparable experiential learning activity.
+Students also will be strongly encouraged to participate in other co-curricular experiences, such as the Career Services Professional Immersion Experience (PIE) Trips, alumni presentations, networking events, and join one of the business focused clubs, such as Young Entrepreneurs, Investment Club, and Case Study Club.

 BUS-400 Senior Capstone